UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 ---

-### Exercise 3: bash variables
+### Exercise 3: Bash variables

 - Read the text at
   [chapter 4: 'Bash Variables'](https://github.com/bobbyiliev/introduction-to-bash-scripting/blob/main/ebook/en/content/004-bash-variables.md)
-- Modify your bash script called `greeter.sh` in such a way that it uses two variables:
+- Modify your Bash script called `greeter.sh` in such a way that it uses two variables:
     - `greeting`, which should have value `Hello`
     - `name`, which should have value `World`